 Introduction to Jenkins

-- Jenkins is a continuous integration automation tool (open source) which is installed on the server where the build takes place.
-Continuous Integration refers to a process where developers commit their code into a commonly created repository as soon as they complete the development.
+- Jenkins is a continuous integration automation tool (open source) installed on the server where the build occurs.
+Continuous integration refers to a process where developers commit their code into a commonly created repository as soon as they complete the development.

-- In the CI/CD process also results in increased overhead, and hence we have pipelines in Jenkins to maintain the users and permissions tagged to them.
+- The CI/CD process also increases overhead; hence, we have pipelines in Jenkins to maintain the users and permissions tagged to them.
 The same is applied to increasing projects.

-- Once the building increase, the corresponding need increases to create test agents along with their maintenance.
+- Once the building increases, the corresponding need increases to create and maintain test agents.

 What is Jenkins?

-“Jenkins is a self-contained, open-source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.”
+“Jenkins is an open-source automation server that you can use to automate various tasks related to building, testing, delivering, or deploying software.”

-So when the concept of continuous integration or deployment is introduced, tools like Jenkins and circles come into the picture.
+When you introduce the concept of continuous integration or deployment, you start to consider tools like Jenkins and Circles.
 But here, we would be talking about Jenkins only.

 Understanding Jenkins